0/SpanishAcquisition/docs/_sources/user/gui/config/measurement_config.txt

 The measurement configuration dialogs are used to set up :ref:`input variables <general_concepts_input_variables>` for an application.

 .. note::
    If the plots cannot be displayed (most likely due to a required plotting library not being installed), the plots and all plot-specific options will be omitted.
-However, the measurements can still be set up in the same way.
+However, the measurements can still be configured for acquisition.

 .. _measurement_config_scalar:

 Scalar measurement
 ******************

+A scalar measurement consists of a single data point for each point in time.

 .. figure:: measurement_config_scalar.*
    :alt: Scalar measurement configuration.